-This lesson provides an overview of shape basics-both how to create them and how to edit them.
-By the end of the lesson, students should have a better understanding of what types of shapes they can create, as well as the ins and outs of selecting and editing using Smart Guides throughout the lesson.
+This lesson provides an overview of creating shapes-both how to create them and how to edit them.
+By the end of the lesson, students should have a better understanding of what types of shapes they can create, as well as the ins and outs of selecting and editing using Smart Guides.
 They will also leave with an understanding of what pathfinder commands are and how they can be used to create and edit shapes.